Chapter 2:

 We returned our weapons to their resting place, and the thickness in the air vanished.

-I woke up with a hangover—this time, I have a comrade to join in with the pain.
+When the next morning arrived, and I woke with a hangover, this time, I knew that this time I had a comrade to join in with the pain.

 Please sign in to leave a comment.